jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

     (b) the local authority which has financial responsibility for the work, where the work is a local work—
   - **cut down** , in relation to any tree, hedge, or shrub, includes the total removal of the tree, hedge, or shrub
   - **road** includes a motorway, access way, and service lane.
-(2) The Authority may require the owner or occupier of any land adjoining a road or public work to do any of the following things:
+(2) The authority may require the owner or occupier of any land adjoining a road or public work to do any of the following things:
   (a) to cut down, lower, or trim any tree, hedge, or shrub that is overhanging or overshadowing a road to such an extent as to damage the road, or to endanger or obstruct the lawful use of the road, or to be detrimental to the maintenance of the road and any associated drainage system:
   (b) to cut down, lower, or trim any tree, hedge, or shrub, or remove any debris, if parts of it may be blown on to any road or public work or if it may otherwise interfere with the lawful use of the road or any public work:
   (c) to cut down, lower, or trim any tree, hedge, or shrub on any land that is in such a position that it interferes with or is damaging, or is likely to interfere with or damage, any road or public work or the construction, operation, or maintenance of any road or public work:
   (d) to cut down or grub up, and remove any tree, hedge, or shrub that is obstructing a road or its drainage system owing to the growth of any vegetation or the spreading of roots upon or under the road up to its middle line:
-  (e) to cut down, lower, or trim any tree, hedge, or shrub, or to lower or remove any wall, fence, or other structure, that in the opinion of the Authority wholly or partially obscures visibility at any bend of a road, or at any road or railway crossing, or at any road intersection, or that causes any danger to the traffic on any road:
+  (e) to cut down, lower, or trim any tree, hedge, or shrub, or to lower or remove any wall, fence, or other structure, that in the opinion of the authority wholly or partially obscures visibility at any bend of a road, or at any road or railway crossing, or at any road intersection, or that causes any danger to the traffic on any road:
   (f) to remove any structure that encroaches either wholly or partially on to a road or on to any land used for a public work, unless the encroachment has been authorised under section 129 and notice of termination has not been issued.
 (3) Within 10 working days after service of a notice under subsection (2), the owner or occupier may apply to the District Court nearest to the land for an order setting aside the notice.
-(4) A copy of any such application shall be served on the Authority either before or immediately after it is lodged with the Court.
+(4) A copy of any such application shall be served on the authority either before or immediately after it is lodged with the court.
-(5) The Registrar of the Court shall give notice of the time and place fixed for the hearing of the application to the applicant and the Authority, and they shall be entitled to be present and to be heard, either personally or by their counsel or by an officer of the Authority.
+(5) The Registrar of the court shall give notice of the time and place fixed for the hearing of the application to the applicant and the authority, and they shall be entitled to be present and to be heard, either personally or by their counsel or by an officer of the authority.
-(6) On hearing the application, the Court, whose decision shall be final, shall determine whether the notice should or should not be set aside, and in the former case the notice shall be deemed to be void.
+(6) On hearing the application, the court, whose decision shall be final, shall determine whether the notice should or should not be set aside, and in the former case the notice shall be deemed to be void.
-(7) Every person on whom a notice has been served under this section commits an offence against this Act if he fails to comply with the requirement contained in the notice within 1 month after—whichever is the later, and shall be liable on summary conviction to a fine not exceeding $5 for every day or part of a day during which the offence has continued; and the Authority, by its employees or agents, may enter on the land in respect of which the requirement was made, carry out the required work, and recover the cost from the owner.
+(7) Every person on whom a notice has been served under this section commits an offence against this Act if he fails to comply with the requirement contained in the notice within 1 month after—whichever is the later, and shall be liable on summary conviction to a fine not exceeding $5 for every day or part of a day during which the offence has continued; and the authority, by its employees or agents, may enter on the land in respect of which the requirement was made, carry out the required work, and recover the cost from the owner.
-  (a) the expiry of the time in which application may be made to a Court, if he has not exercised that right; or (b) the date of the Court's order, if an application to set aside the notice has been made and it has not been set aside; or
+  (a) the expiry of the time in which application may be made to a court, if he has not exercised that right; or (b) the date of the court's order, if an application to set aside the notice has been made and it has not been set aside; or
-  (c) the date on which any application to the Court has been withdrawn by the applicant— (8) All costs and expenses incurred by an Authority in carrying out any work under subsection (7) may be recovered from the person who failed to comply with the requirement as a debt due to the Authority.
+  (c) the date on which any application to the court has been withdrawn by the applicant— (8) All costs and expenses incurred by an authority in carrying out any work under subsection (7) may be recovered from the person who failed to comply with the requirement as a debt due to the authority.
 (9) The power of entry conferred by subsection (7) may be exercised in addition to or instead of the laying of an information for an offence under that subsection.

 ### 134 Service of notice
-(1) If, under the provisions of section 133, a requirement is made by an Authority, the requirement shall be by notice in writing signed by any person appointed either generally or specially by the Authority for the purpose of giving such notices and shall be served in accordance with section 4.
+(1) If, under the provisions of section 133, a requirement is made by an authority, the requirement shall be by notice in writing signed by any person appointed either generally or specially by the authority for the purpose of giving such notices and shall be served in accordance with section 4.
 (2) If the notice is served by being published in a newspaper, the authority shall also affix a copy of the notice upon a conspicuous part of the property in respect of which the notice is issued, or on some public road adjacent to it.

 ### 135 Emergency work on trees, etc
-(1) Notwithstanding anything in section 133, if there is imminent danger to life or property, or a likelihood of serious interference with any road or public work, arising from any tree, hedge, plant, or debris, the Authority may, on giving such oral notice to the occupier or (if there is no occupier) the owner of the land on which the tree, hedge, plant, or debris is situated as is practicable in the circumstances, enter on the land and do such work as is necessary and sufficient to remove the danger or serious interference for such period as will be sufficient to enable the Authority to take action under section 133 in respect of any further work that may be necessary.
+(1) Notwithstanding anything in section 133, if there is imminent danger to life or property, or a likelihood of serious interference with any road or public work, arising from any tree, hedge, plant, or debris, the authority may, on giving such oral notice to the occupier or (if there is no occupier) the owner of the land on which the tree, hedge, plant, or debris is situated as is practicable in the circumstances, enter on the land and do such work as is necessary and sufficient to remove the danger or serious interference for such period as will be sufficient to enable the authority to take action under section 133 in respect of any further work that may be necessary.
-(2) If any Authority exceeds the powers conferred by this section or causes any unnecessary damage to be done, the work shall be deemed not to have been authorised by this section.
+(2) If any authority exceeds the powers conferred by this section or causes any unnecessary damage to be done, the work shall be deemed not to have been authorised by this section.
 (3) If, under subsection (1), entry is made on any land without notice, advice that entry has been so made shall be given to the owner or occupier of the land as soon thereafter as is practicable, and if the owner or occupier cannot be found, the notice shall be displayed in a prominent place on the land.
-(4) All costs and expenses incurred by an Authority in lawfully carrying out any work under this section may be recovered as a debt due to the Authority from the person who would have been liable to pay if the work had been done under section 133.
+(4) All costs and expenses incurred by an authority in lawfully carrying out any work under this section may be recovered as a debt due to the authority from the person who would have been liable to pay if the work had been done under section 133.

 ## Part 10 — Access ways and service lanes